General setup instruction for IP cameras

 2) Right-click on the picture and select “Inspect element”

-4) Copy the string beginning with https and ending with .m3u8 and enter in IPTimelapse Pro
+4) Copy the string beginning with https and containing .m3u8 (and not including quotes) and enter in IPTimelapse Pro.
+Press the Take Picture button in IPTimelapse Pro to test image capture.

 Legal note – IPTimelapse calls FFmpeg as an external process.